 Most importantly, even though the greenhouse is accessible by the public, it is still intended to maintain a unique environment with carefully controlled conditions specific to the plants in the greenhouse; otherwise, the plants will not survive.
 Greenhouses with public access for the conservation and exhibition of plants should not be confused with other sunlit interior spaces that feature plants for aesthetic purposes.

-Cost Impact: Will not increase the cost of construction There is no cost impact related to this proposal because this code change only adds greenhouses to Group A-3.
+There is no cost impact related to this proposal because this code change only adds greenhouses to Group A-3.